 Gnatalie the Green Dino

-NHM Commons—the Museum’s new wing and community hub—will welcome visitors this Fall with, among other wonders, the newest and biggest fossil Angeleno: Gnatalie.
+NHM Commons—the Museum’s new wing and community hub—welcomes visitors with, among other wonders, the newest and biggest fossil Angeleno: Gnatalie.
 Gnatalie (pronounced “nat-ah-lee”), affectionately nicknamed for the stinging gnats that pestered its excavators during the digs, is the most complete sauropod skeletal mount on the West Coast—and the only green-colored fossil specimen on the planet.
 Gnatalie’s unusual bone coloring is due to infilling by the green mineral celadonite during the fossilization process.

 The more than 75 feet of Gnatalie, the long-necked dinosaur, will stretch the imaginations of visitors from Los Angeles and around the world.
 For the first time, it will bring our storied fossils to the public with or without a ticket.
 The biggest specimen on display at the Museum will also be free to view for anyone.

 Gnatalie’s journey to NHM is almost as long as its neck.
-The quarry was discovered in 2007 in the Badlands of Utah by researchers from NHMLAC’s Dinosaur Institute, led by Dr. Luis Chiappe, NHMLAC Senior Vice President for Research and Collections and the Gretchen Augustyn, Director of the Dinosaur Institute.
+The quarry was discovered in 2007 in Southeast Utah by researchers from NHMLAC’s Dinosaur Institute, led by Dr. Luis Chiappe, NHMLAC Senior Vice President for Research and Collections and the Gretchen Augustyn, Director of the Dinosaur Institute.

-"Dinosaurs are a great vehicle for teaching our visitors about the nature of science," said Dr. Luis M. Chiappe, "and what better than a green, almost 80-foot-long dinosaur to engage them in the process of scientific discovery and make them reflect on the wonders of the world we live in!"
+"Dinosaurs are a great vehicle for teaching our visitors about the nature of science," said Dr. Luis M. Chiappe, "and what better than a green, more than 75-foot-long dinosaur to engage them in the process of scientific discovery and make them reflect on the wonders of the world we live in!"

 Wonder Is in Our Bones